 A cash-out refinance may be your answer.
-It can help you accomplish your home improvement goals so you don’t have to rely on credit cards, a personal loan or a second mortgage.
-A cash-out refinance helps you use the money you’ve already paid into your mortgage to do things like cover repair bills, consolidate multiple debts or even pay off your outstanding student loans.
+It can help you accomplish your home improvement goals, so you don’t have to rely on credit cards, a personal loan or a second mortgage.
+A cash-out refinance can also help you use the money you’ve already paid into your mortgage to do things like cover repair bills, consolidate or pay off debt or even eliminate your outstanding student loans.

 - Your home increases in value.